pulumi/docs/content/docs/tutorials/azure/azure-ts-appservice-springboot.md

 ---
-title: "Deploy a Spring Boot App using Jenkins and Pulumi"
+title: "Spring Boot App on Azure App Service Using Jenkins"
 no_edit_this_page: true
 ---